-An important part of designing a new bathroom is taking time to figure out how much the bathroom will cost and what you should expect from your budget.
+Trying to get a handle on your new bathroom costs?
+An important part of designing a new space is taking time to figure out how much the bathroom will cost and what you should expect from your budget.
 Establishing a solid idea of bathroom costs before you start choosing any sanitaryware is crucial – nobody wants to be stung by forgotten labour fees.

 Our specialist guide helps you figure out your bathroom remodel cost, taking into account everything from the price of fittings and fixtures, to the amount you should expect to pay contractors.
 This is an important aspect of the process of planning , designing and furnishing a bathroom that shouldn't be skipped – especially if you're sticking to a strict budget.